ironsheep/P2-BLDC-Motor-Control/README.md

 Provide ready-to-use objects easily incorporated into your own code which control Brushless DC  (BLDC) motors via the [Parallax 64010 Universal Motor Driver P2 Add-on Boards](https://www.parallax.com/product/universal-motor-driver-p2-add-on-board/)  These boards can be used with either the:

-- [Parallax 64020 P2 Edge Module Breadboard](https://www.parallax.com/product/p2-edge-module-breadboard/) - larger, extra unused pins
+- [Parallax 64020 P2 Edge Module Breadboard](https://www.parallax.com/product/p2-edge-module-breadboard/) - larger, solder-free prototyping area, extra unused pins
+- of [Parallax 64029 P2 Edge Breakout Board](https://www.parallax.com/product/p2-edge-breakout-board/) - larger, NO solder-free prototyping area, extra unused pins
 - or [Parallax 64019 P2 Edge Mini Breakout Board](https://www.parallax.com/product/p2-edge-mini-breakout-board/) - smaller, fewer unused pins

 NOTE: *If you wish to add more than a couple of sensors to your platform then you'll want to use the larger of the two as it provides more unused pins.*